 Books are being turned into movies at a staggering rate lately.
-In 2017 alone, there are expected to be around 26 novels adapted, either for the big screen or streaming services such as Netflix and Amazon.
+In 2017 alone, there will be around 26 novels adapted.
+This will be for the big screen or streaming services such as Netflix and Amazon.
 As an avid book reader, it’s nice to see.

 - Why read the book since I saw the movie?

 Casey Neistat, a YouTube creator, discussed Ready Player One in a recent video.
 It is set to release as a blockbuster movie in 2018.
 In the video he pleads for viewers to take the time and read the book before the film releases.

 Why?
 Once the movie premieres, no one will be talking about the book.

 This thought resonated and pushed me to go back to the source material.
 I did, download the Ready Player One audio book upon Neistat’s recommendation.
 I did the same when learning that a new version of Stephen King’s It would be hitting theaters.